SoulFireMage/Katiya_Starship/content/mathsummaries/Information Geometry_ Leverage Map.md

 > *For points p, q, r in a dually flat space, if the e-geodesic from r to q is orthogonal to the m-geodesic from q to p:*
 > *D(r‖p) = D(r‖q) + D(q‖p)*

-**Why it matters:** This is why projections minimize divergence.
+**Importance:** This is why projections minimize divergence.
 It's the geometric foundation of:
 - Maximum likelihood (project data onto model manifold)
 - Maximum entropy (project prior onto constraint surface)
 - Variational inference (project true posterior onto tractable family)